ebezine/numerousapp-net/README.md

  - **503** : Service Unavailable
  - **504** : Gateway Timeout

-Interval between successive attempts is of 30 seconds.
+API Error handling is transparent for the `NumerousClient` caller.
+Attempt count may be configured using the `NumerousSettings.ErrorRetry` property (default is 1), interval between successive attempts may be configured using the `NumerousSettings.ErrorRetryDelay` property (default is 30 seconds).

 **There is currently no limit in the number of successive attempts.**